Back

 Risk management

-The seller needs protection against missed payments without slowing the deal.
+The seller needs protection against non-payments without slowing down the deal.

-Invoicing, reminders, and reconciliation must be connected to the purchase from the outset.
+Invoicing, reminders, and reconciliation must be linked to the purchase from the start.

-Without this, payment remains a separate layer, and that is where friction arises.
+Without this, payment remains a separate layer, and that is where the friction arises.

 Practical implications for merchants